nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. A `CommandResult` instance is then returned, with feedback that the `RecurringExpenseManager` object was successfully edited.

+:information_source: **Note**:
+- At step 2, if the index provided is detected as invalid or if no arguments other than index are provided, an error will be shown and the sequence of action is terminated.
+- At step 3, if the user provides a category to edit to, and it is found that there is no such category in FastTrack, an error will be shown and the sequence of action is terminated.

 A sequence diagram is provided as follows, which matches the list of steps mentioned above: